Marguerite Poland: Personal life

 Poland also worked as a social worker in Port Elizabeth and in Durban.
 Poland also worked as an ethnologist at the Iziko South African Museum in Cape Town.

 Most recently she taught English for a year at St. Andrew's College in Grahamstown, where she was commissioned to write a history of the school to mark the 150th anniversary of its foundation in 2005.
 The resulting publication The Boy in You: a Biography of St Andrew's College, Grahamstown 1855–2005 was launched in South Africa and London in 2008.

 Poland is married to attorney, Martin Oosthuizen, who was also raised in the Eastern Cape and attended St Andrew's College.
-They have two daughters and four grandchildren and divide their time between Durban and Grahamstown where she acts as historian to the College.
+They have two daughters and four grandchildren and divide their time between Durban and Grahamstown where she acts as historian to the college.

-Creative Work
+Creative work

 Among her works are The Mantis and the Moon and Woodash Stars for both of which she received the Percy FitzPatrick Award, the first two books to receive this award.
 The Mantis and the Moon also received the Sankei Honorable Award for translation into Japanese.
 In 1984 she published The Small Clay Bull (David Philip) and The Story of the Fiery Necked Nightjar (Ravan Press).
 She has written five adult novels.
 The Train to Doringbult was short listed for the CNA Awards and Shades for the M-Net Award.
 Shades has been a matriculation set work for over a decade throughout South Africa.
-It was translated into Dutch as Schimmen Spel in 2015 (Mozaik Publishers).
+It was translated into Dutch as Schimmenspel in 2015 (Mozaïek Publishers).
 Her third novel, Iron Love, draws much of its inspiration from the lives of a group of boys just prior to the Great War of 1914–1918.
 A stage adaption written and directed by Ingrid Wylde appeared at the National Arts Festival in Grahamstown in 2006.
 Her more recent works, Recessional for Grace and The Abundant Herds: a Celebration of the Nguni Cattle of the Zulu People have been adapted for documentary films.
 Her novel, The Keeper was published in 2014 and translated into Afrikaans by Daniel Hugo, titled Die Bewaker.
 This was followed in October 2019 by A Sin of Omission, an historical novel set in the Eastern Cape.
 Her anthology, The St Andrew's College Chapel - a history: 1955-2018 was published in 2018.
 Over the years her work has been translated into several languages including Afrikaans, Dutch, French, and Japanese.
 She was chosen to appear in Twentieth Century Children's Writers, the 'International Who's Who', published by Cambridge University Press and is a featured writer in the KZN Literary Tourism project.